abs-yy/Aphelenchus_avenae/Readme.md

      ```
 - Gene prediction
   - Eukaryotic gene prediction is harder compaired to those of bacterial genomes
     - We have sucess using Braker in previous studies
+    - Installing BRAKER2 is hard, Augustus and BAMtools is the hard part.
+    - If possible, why not use a Docker instance?
+      - I currently am unavailable to use Docker, so I went the hard way.
+  - Map the RNA-Seq data to the masked genome
     ```
     perl bin/hisat2-paired.pl final.genome.scf.fasta.masked SRR1174913_1.fastq SRR1174913_2.fastq SRR1174913
     perl bin/hisat2-paired.pl final.genome.scf.fasta.masked SRR1175676_1.fastq SRR1175676_2.fastq SRR1175676